Rosemary Tonks: Character of her poetry

 Tonks's poems offer a stylised view of an urban literary subculture around 1960, full of hedonism and decadence.
 The poet seems to veer from the ennui of Charles Baudelaire to exuberant disbelief at modern civilisation.
 There are illicit love affairs in seedy hotels and scenes of café life across Europe and the Middle East; there are sage reflections on men who are shy with women.
 She often targets the pathetic pretensions of writers and intellectuals.
 Yet she is often buoyant and chatty, bemused rather than critical, even self-deprecating.

-She believed poetry should look good on a printed page as well as sound good when read: "There is an excitement for the eye in a poem on the page which is completely different from the ear's reaction".
+She believed poetry should look good on a printed page as well as sound good when read.
+Poet and essayist Dennis O'Driscoll quotes Tonks in support of his own position on the visual importance of poetry in print: "There is an excitement for the eye in a poem on the page which is completely different from the ear's reaction".
 Of her style, she said "I have developed a visionary modern lyric, and, for it, an idiom in which I can write lyrically, colloquially, and dramatically.
 My subject is city life – with its sofas, hotel corridors, cinemas, underworlds, cardboard suitcases, self-willed buses, banknotes, soapy bathrooms, newspaper-filled parks; and its anguish, its enraged excitement, its great lonely joys."

 Her poem, "The Sofas, Fogs and Cinemas" ends: